cite-architecture/CitableBase.jl/docs/src/citable.md

 cexoutput = cex(distantbook)
 ```

 The inverse of `cex` is `fromcex`.
-We need two pieces of information to convert a CEX string to an object:  the CEX source data, and the *type* of object to instantiate.
-Since `CitableBase` dispatches this function on the trait value of the type want to instantiate, we will ipmlement a function with three required parameters: one for the trait value, and two more for the CEX data and Julia type to create.
+We need two essential pieces of information to convert a CEX string to an object:  the CEX source data, and the *type* of object to instantiate.
+However, `CitableBase` dispatches this function on the *trait value* of the type want to instantiate.
+Although we can find that value with the `cextrait` function, it needs to appear in the function signature for dispatch to work.
+We will therefore implement a function with three mandatory parameters: one for the trait value, and two more for the CEX data and Julia type to create.
 (Two optional parameters allow you to define the delimiting string value, or create a dictionary with other configuration settings, but we won't need that for our implementation.)

 ```@example book